sohelrana09/magento2-module-product-indexer/README.md

-In Magento2, You cann't run indexing from admin.
+In Magento2, You can't run indexing from admin.
 So this module will help you to run indexing from admin.

 Setup step: